SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 {{< c8y-admon-info>}}
 When you upload the JSON file, it undergoes validation.
 If the validation fails, you see a corresponding message in the dialog.
 Click **Download log file** to view the errors.
-Review the errors that are reported, and attempt the upload again after addressing the errors.
+Review the errors that are reported, resolve them, and attempt the upload again.

 You can import a maximum of 500 asset properties at a time.
 {{</ c8y-admon-info>}}